 There are three kinds of brain injury: diffuse, focal and hypoxic-ischemic.

 Focal injuries are restricted to a specific part of the brain and can be easily picked up on a CT scan or X-ray.
-Contusions are a form of focal brain injury which result in damaged brain tissue.
+Contusions are a form of focal brain injury which results in damaged brain tissue.
 They usually appear in the frontal and temporal lobes and when they are present in the brainstem they can cause double vision.

 Diffuse damage is microscopic and occurs throughout the brain in many different areas affecting the axons which enable nerve cells to communicate with each other.

-Causing significantly reduced cognitive function and memory deficiency, HII causes swelling of the brain restricting the flow of oxygen.
+Causing significantly reduced cognitive function and memory deficiency, HII causes swelling of the brain, restricting the flow of oxygen.

-Symptoms of a brain injury vary greatly by virtue of the intricacy of the brain and the large array possible consequences.
+Symptoms of a brain injury vary greatly by virtue of the intricacy of the brain and the large array of possible consequences.
 Some signs may not appear until some weeks after a knock to the head.